Breast reduction

 Summary

-A breast reduction is an operation to maintain a natural shape of your breasts and improve symmetry with breast cancer surgery.
+A breast reduction is a procedure to maintain a natural shape of your breasts and improve symmetry with breast cancer surgery.
 You should consider the options carefully and have realistic expectations about the results.

 For more on how this information was prepared, click here.